Synkrētic (ISSN 2653-4029) is a new Australian journal of Indo-Pacific philosophy, literature & cultures by Irukandji Press.

 Synkrētic is devoted to this region's writers, thinkers, translators, and story-tellers.
 In each issue, readers will find well-written, thought-provoking, and substantive pieces by the established and emerging writers shaping its future.

-Daryl Morini is Editor.
+Daryl Morini is Deputy Editor.
 A former ANU Pacific Research Fellow, he studies Russian philosophy and holds a PhD in International Relations from UQ.

 Kirthi Jayakumar is a writer and the founder of The Gender Security Project.
 Kirthi holds MA degrees from UPeace in Costa Rica and from Coventry University.
 She lives in Chennai, India.